deniskrut/CarND-PID-Control-Project/README.md

 ### Describe the effect each of the P, I, D components had in your implementation.

 `P` component affects how hard the car will steer depending on the CTE.
 It can be increased if car seem to understeer in the sharp turns.
 But it also increases chances of car wondering within the lane.
+For the throttle PID controller, `P` parameter determined how fast car should go depending on it's distance from the edge of the road.

 `I` component controls systematic understeer.
 If car is moving to a certain side more then the other, this parameter should correct it.
+For the throttle PID controller, `I` parameter controls systematic issues of going below or above target speed.

 `D` component controls how much to reduce the steering to the center of the lane when we are approaching the center of the lane.
 This helps to avoid oscillations around the center of the lane.
+For throttle PID controller `D` component determined how should throttle change depending on the rate of change of distance to the edge of the road.

 ### Describe how the final hyper-parameters were chosen.